pavelnovikau/triple_submit/README.md

 1. Once installed, the extension is active by default
 2. Press Enter multiple times (default: 3) to submit a form
 3. Use Shift+Enter as a regular Enter key (single press submission)
+4. In Alternative mode, single Enter keypress inserts line breaks in text areas
-4. Visual feedback will appear showing your progress toward the required number of presses
+5. Visual feedback will appear showing your progress toward the required number of presses

 ### Configuration
 1. Click on the Triple Submit icon in your browser toolbar to access quick settings: